 Much exercised by the question of ocean warming, New Zealand’s most litigious temperature savant posts excerpts from an article on the subject, and thanks Waikato University’s Willem de Lange for introducing him to this “really clear treatment of ocean warming and ocean-atmosphere interaction”.
-Two things are interesting about Treadgold’s post, and neither has anything to do with the contents of that article ((Life’s too short, basically, to debunk an article of dubious provenance now 12 years old.)).
+Two things are interesting about Treadgold’s post, and neither has anything to do with the contents of that article.

 Which leads me to the second interesting thing: does Waikato University’s Willem de Lange, one of the tiny coterie of climate sceptics still active in New Zealand academic circles, listed by his university as an expert on “tsunami and storm surge prediction and mitigation; wave-induced sediment transport; dispersal studies; climate change; oceanography”, really regard Stevenson’s article as a credible reference?
 Would he be prepared to defend this 12 year old article’s interpretation of the physics of ocean warming against his peers?
 Or was he perhaps just digging around for a little chum to throw to the less well-educated hordes who congregate around Treadgold’s pulpit desperate for anything to support an oddball contention, that ocean warming somehow has nothing to do with the increase in carbon dioxide in the atmosphere?
 You be the judge…

 You might think that de Lange, Treadgold and Lyndon LaRouche make for strange bedfellows, but when you have nothing better to turn to, I suppose — as Steven Stills so memorably sang — you have to love the one you’re with.
 Rather a pity for all their credibility, what little might be left of it.

 [Bay City Rollers for the title, Steven Stills (& CSJT) for the close.]